Brand Strategy & Positioning

 • Consider the entire journey from arrival to departure.

-Amsterdam's Schiphol Airport often serves as the benchmark for wayfinding through an airport.
+Amsterdam’s Schiphol Airport often serves as a benchmark for airport wayfinding.
 Its clear iconography, consistent design, and innovative digital solutions lead travellers smoothly through the airport.

 Wayfinding Design Screens Technology